microsoft/hands-on-lab-serverless/docs/workshop.md

 }
 ```

-Notice the usage of the Cosmos DB input binding [`CosmosDBInput`](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb-v2-input?tabs=python-v2%2Cisolated-process%2Cextensionv4&pivots=programming-language-csharp) which simplifies retrieving data from a Cosmos DB collection.
+Notice the usage of the Cosmos DB input binding [`CosmosDBInput`][cosmosdb-input] which simplifies retrieving data from a Cosmos DB collection.

 In addition to defining the environment variables such as the name of the database, collection, and the connection string, you have also defined a query (`SqlQuery`) to fetch the last 50 items from the collection.

-Check the [Query items guide](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/how-to-dotnet-query-items) for more details about the query language.
+Check the [Query items guide][dotnet-query-items] for more details about the query language.

 </details>

+Once you could confirm you are getting the expected response by calling the HTTP endpoint of the function, you can go ahead and update the configuration of the demo Web App with the function's endpoint.

+You can do that by setting the value of the **Static Web App** environment variable `TRANSCRIPTION_FETCHING_URL` to the url of the `GetTranscriptions` function inside the `Configuration` section exactly like the Lab 1.

 </details>

-Once you make sure you are getting the expected response by calling the HTTP endpoint of the function, you can go ahead and update the configuration of the demo Web App with the function's endpoint.

-You can do that by setting the value of the environment variable `TRANSCRIPTION_FETCHING_URL` to the url of the `GetTranscriptions` function inside the `Configuration` section exactly like the Lab 1.

 If everything is working correctly, you will be able to see the list of transcriptions like this: